"I have also a paper afloat, with an electromagnetic theory of light, which, till I am convinced of the contrary, I hold to be great guns."

 George Arfken and Hans Weber

 The Feynman Lectures on Physics, which include a few nice discussions about some of the things we'll talk about in class, are available online.
-There should also be a copy of the lectures in Isaac & Al's.
+The Physics Club should also have a copy downstairs.

-From time to time I may supplement the material from the book with my own notes, which will be posted below.
+From time to time I will supplement material from the book with my own notes, which will be posted below.

 Lecture Notes